Dev House(HSV)

 That's the part we're interested in.

-Inspiration—not identity.
-DevHouse isn’t “modern Homebrew.”
-It’s a builder room in Huntsville.
-Homebrew is just proof this kind of room matters.
+Inspiration, not a costume.
+DevHouse is a builder room in Huntsville today.
+Homebrew is proof this kind of room matters.

 These photos aren't the point.